Financial planning with serious health issues

 A living trust is a great estate planning tool because you can pass property and assets to your heirs without going through probate.
 The Law Office of David W. Foley has been practicing estate planning for more than 25 years.
 We understand the financial burdens and estate planning needs of people who are facing serious health challenges and are familiar with most common estate planning mistakes.

 You only need to visit our office when you come to sign your documents.
 We can communicate with you via email and phone.
-Contact us to begin the process.Schedule your FREE Consultation
+Contact us to begin the process.Schedule your Consultation